 Best-value splurge hotels

 In the city: The Sacher properties in both Vienna and Salzburg, both still family owned and operated, offer the quintessential Austrian luxury hotel experience.
-My travelers get bed-and-breakfast rates a bit lower than published, an upgrade if available, and a few extra perks, such as early check-in or late checkout.
+Gwen’s travelers get bed-and-breakfast rates a bit lower than published, an upgrade if available, and a few extra perks, such as early check-in or late checkout.
 Sometimes, in off-peak seasons, the Vienna property has a fourth-night-free offer.
-Other options in Salzburg include the Goldener Hirsch—a hotel with a 600-year history that will be reopening in June 2019 after a major renovation—and the newly updated Schloss Mönchstein, which provides a romantic escape overlooking the city.
+Other options in Salzburg include the Goldener Hirsch—a recently renovated hotel with a 600-year history—and the newly updated Schloss Mönchstein, which provides a romantic escape overlooking the city.
 In Vienna, if you prefer something a bit more contemporary, the brand-new Rosewood (opened August 2022) is fantastic and has a perfect location.

 Best bang-for-your-buck hotels

-In Vienna, the boutique Hotel Sans Souci puts travelers in one of my favorite local neighborhoods just steps from the bustling pedestrian center.
+In Vienna, the boutique Hotel Sans Souci puts travelers in a charming local neighborhood just steps from the bustling pedestrian center.
 Rates are sometimes half that of the five-star hotels’ pricing.

 In Salzburg, the family-owned arthotel Blaue Gans has a very central location and a very chic atmosphere—you’re surrounded by the owner’s contemporary art collection.